korylprince/dotfiles/README.md

 This is my repo of useful dot files mainly for vim and zsh for use in programming.
 Note: I'm running Arch so python3 is the default python.

 #Initial Setup#
 Run `makelns.sh` to create all the links.
-Make sure you read it first to see what it's doing!
+It won't overwrite your files, but make sure you read it first to see what it's doing!

 #Vim Setup#
 Install a newer (7.3+) vim and [vundle](https://github.com/gmarik/vundle).
 Run `:BundleInstall` to install all the vim plugins.
 Some of the plugins will require external programs.